poparrish/AutoDock/px4/README.md

 `xhost +`

-To start the container, run `docker-compose up -d`
+To start the container, run `docker-compose up -d simulator`

-To connect to the container, run the `./connect` script.
+To connect to the simulator, run the `./connect` script.

-Once inside the container, you can cd to `/home/user/AutoDock/px4/scripts` and run `./sim.sh` to start the simulator.
+Once inside the container, you can cd to `/home/user/scripts` and run `./sim.sh` to start the simulator.

-To start QGroundControl, run `./qgroundcontrol.sh`